f32c/f32c/rtl/soc/vector/README.md

 for RAM I/O, command and pipeline clock cycles before a vector operation starts.

+Vector data doesn't have to be a contiguous array but can be given in a form of linked list with pointers to values scattered accross the whole RAM.

+Speed recommendations:

-It is recommended to choose alghorithm that utilizes more full length register vector operations with less I/O.
+    * choose alghorithm that utilizes more full length register vector operations with less I/O.
+    * I/O is faster for data in larger contiguous arrays when the RAM burst can be used.

 Status of the vector processor: